Skip to main content

 • If it is determined that you may benefit from an adjustment, corrections to your FAFSA will be made electronically by the Office of Student Financial Assistance and sent to the Federal Processor.
 Once the correction is made by the U. S. Department of Education, the Office of Student Financial Assistance will notify you by mail of the change in your expected family contribution and new award amount(s).
 You will also be notified by mail if there is no change to your EFC or financial aid awards.

 Processing time can be up to two weeks, or longer during peak times in the year.
+Peak times are the first 2-4 weeks of every semester.

-Professional Judgments are processed in date order.
+Professional Judgments are processed in the order that they are received.